 Member States should encourage mutual cooperation as far as practical between OTTs and network operators, with a view to fostering innovative, sustainable, viable business models and their positive roles in fostering socio-economic benefits.

 Member States should continue to stimulate entrepreneurship and innovation in the development of telecommunication infrastructures, especially the development of high capacity networks, considering the disruptive power and the social and economic impact of increasing access to broadband connections.
+In order to expand connectivity, for example, Member States should consider regulatory frameworks that permit telecommunications providers, OTT companies and other technology firms to pursue cooperative partnerships to invest in communications infrastructure, without subjecting the partnership and its partners to traditional telecommunications regulatory requirements.

 Fostering innovation and investment

-Member States should continue to foster entrepreneurship and innovation in OTT applications, including their creation, provision and use, which are of benefit to users, and encourage sustainable infrastructure investments.
+Member States should continue to foster entrepreneurship and innovation in OTT applications, including their creation, provision and use, which benefit users, and encourage sustainable infrastructure investments.

-In the spirit of service availability and affordability, Member States should foster enabling legal and regulatory environments, and develop policies that are fair, transparent, stable, predictable and non-discriminatory; and that promote competition, foster continued technological and service innovation and encourage private sector investment incentives, in order to ensure the continuing growth and adoption of OTTs in the public interest.
+In the spirit of service availability and affordability, Member States should foster enabling legal and regulatory environments, and develop policies that are transparent, stable, predictable and non-discriminatory; and that promote competition, foster technological and service innovation and encourage private sector investment incentives, in order to ensure the continuing growth and adoption of OTTs.

 Member States and Sector Members should participate and contribute to standardization efforts through global and regional standard development organizations in order to ensure open, interoperable, portable, secure and affordable services and applications for consumers, anywhere and anytime, where practicable

 More generally, Member States are encouraged to consider not only the opportunities and benefits that OTTs provide but also the challenges that arise from their exponential growth.
-Member states should foster access to and growth of these services through, inter alia, support for innovation, demand stimulation, industry collaboration and public-private partnerships.
+Member States should foster access to and growth of these services through, inter alia, support for innovation, demand stimulation, industry collaboration and public-private partnerships.

-Consumer protection and International Collaboration
+Consumer protection and international collaboration

-Due to the ever-increasing volumes of data being exchanged globally over the internet as well as over international traditional telecommunication services, Member States and regulators should take appropriate measures to encourage all market participants to maintain the security of international telecommunications networks carrying such data and thus help protect consumers.
+Due to the ever-increasing volumes of data being exchanged globally over the internet as well as over international traditional telecommunication services, Member States and regulators should encourage all market participants to maintain the security of international telecommunications networks carrying such data and thus help protect consumers.

-Given the global nature of many OTT, collaboration across multiple Member States and Sector Members should be strongly encouraged)
+Given the global nature of many OTT, collaboration across multiple Member States and Sector Members should be strongly encouraged.

 _________________